Dashboard Development Canvas - A Step-by-Step Guide

 2) The goal

 The purpose drives the design of a dashboard.
 Without a specific goal, creating a report risks becoming one that serves everyone but is used by no one.
 Understanding what the end-user aims to achieve, the actions they can take with the insights provided, and how to visually represent this information is crucial.
-Which particular questions are being addressed?
+Which particular questions are addressed?

 3) The audience

 Who is the end-user, an individual or a larger group?
-How much experience do they have (crucial for design), and how will the dashboard be used?
+How much experience do they have (crucial for design), and how is the dashboard used?
 Often, the manager asking for a report is not the direct end-user.
 Therefore, it is essential to determine who the dashboard is for and to engage directly with the actual users.

 4) Current State